 This is the second article on outdoor vision protection in recognition of May as National Sight Saving and UV Awareness month.
 Last week I explained many of the common problems that may befall the unprotected eye from UV radiation.
 Today I will start to clear-up some of the misconceptions about sunglasses and the wide variety of coatings and tinting that goes along with them.

 Light reflected off of certain surfaces such as flat surfaces of water, reflected light off beach sand and road surfaces comes toward the eye in a horizontal orientation called horizontal polarization.
 Polarized lenses have vertically arranged filters in them to block the reflected light rays and therefore reduce or eliminate glare.
 This is why they are so popular among fishermen and water sports enthusiasts.
-On the downside most LCD screens such as GPS units, fish finders, ATMs and the dashboards of some cars may be adversely affected by polarized lenses.
+On the downside most LCD screens such as smart phones, GPS units, fish finders, ATMs and the dashboards of some cars may be adversely affected by polarized lenses.
 The screen may appear to have rainbow colored distortions or may be blank when viewed at certain angles.
 Overall, polarized lenses create a much more comfortable visual environment for the outdoor enthusiast.

 These are the lenses that change from light to dark and back again when you go from indoors to outdoors and vice versa.
 They have a variety of trade names with the most well known being TransitionsTM and LATM brands of light adapting lenses.
 These lenses maximize optical clarity especially for prescription lens wearers without having to change glasses when going from outside to inside.
 The biggest problem with photochromic lenses in the past has been their inability to darken adequately when driving due to the fact that the light rays necessary to activate the silver halide crystals embedded in the lens are partially blocked by the windows of the car.
 In addition, they would darken differently based on the prescription in the lens.
 Today’s photochromics are much more sensitive to changes in light and adapt more quickly to changing light conditions providing the wearer with much better comfort in varying light conditions.